GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/♻️-debt-refactor.md

 ## ♻️ Debt/Refactor

-Describe the problem with the existing implementation
+Describe the problem with the existing implementation.

 ## 🕵️ Details